Amin-Asadullayev/bhos-debate-nextjs/README.md

-The source code for Baku Higher Oil School's Debate Club, which can be accessed [here](https://debate.bhos.club).
+The source code for the website of Baku Higher Oil School's Debate Club, which can be found [here](https://debate.bhos.club).